mthiim/dilithium-java/README.md

 # CRYSTALS - Dilithium

-This is a Java implementation of Dilithium, based on the C reference implementation and documentation.
-Further, I've wrapped it into a JCE provider, making it easy to use via a standardized interface.
+This is a Java implementation of Dilithium (version 3.1 -- see below), based on the C reference implementation and documentation (see https://github.com/pq-crystals/dilithium).
+Further, I've wrapped the raw primitives into a JCE provider, making it easy to use via a standardized interface.

 So what is Dilithium?
 The cryptographic algorithms RSA and ECC have long been known to be vulnerable to attacks using quantum computers via Shor's algorithm.
 While quantum computers of the prerequisite size do not yet exist in practice, there's an ongoing search for algorithms that don't have this vulnerability.
 In fact, [NIST](https://www.nist.gov/) has been running a competition for over 6 years in order to identify quantum-safe alternatives.
 On July 5th NIST [announced](https://www.nist.gov/news-events/news/2022/07/nist-announces-first-four-quantum-resistant-cryptographic-algorithms) the three picks for Post-quantum digital signature schemes.
 Dilithium was among the three and was in fact recommended as the primary algorithm.
 Big congratulations to the authors!
 I wanted to study this new algorithm, and what better way than to try and implement it.
 This is what you are looking at :-)